Nianna/Karedi/README.md

 For tutorials explaining how to use this software, please refer to the [project's wiki](https://karedi.gitbook.io/karedi/).

+## Technical guides

+All guides for developers e.g. how to build the project can be found in [DEVELOPERS.md](https://github.com/Nianna/Karedi/blob/master/DEVELOPERS.md) file.

 ## Downloads

 You can found the newest version in the [Releases](https://github.com/Nianna/Karedi/releases) section.